 Locations of Virus, Symptoms & Spread

 - HIV can only be found in semen, vaginal and rectal fluids, blood, and breast milk of a person with HIV.

 - HIV is spread through unprotected vaginal or anal sex with someone who has it, through sharing needles, and through breastfeeding.

 - Initial symptoms of HIV are much like the flu:

 The only way to know if you have HIV is to get an HIV test.

 For a full STD exam, testing and treatment, call 630-682-7400 to make an appointment.
-Download the DuPage County Health Department's STD Clinic flyer (PDF).
+For more information download the DuPage County Health Department’s STD Clinic flyer (PDF).